sarahromanes/multiDA/README.md

 ## License

-This project is licensed under the GPL-2 license - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GPL-2 license.

 ## Acknowledgements